11. Foreign Function Interface

 STklos syntax

-binds a new procedure to name
+The form define-external binds a new procedure to name.

 The arity of this new procedure is defined by the typed list of

-.
+parameters given by parameters.
 This parameters list is a list

 of keywords (as defined in the previous table) or couples whose first